Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “A Shakesperean Baseball Game” by Wayne and Shuster (1959): Sampled from 1:52 to 1:52, adding a playful touch.
+- “A Shakesperean Baseball Game” by Wayne and Shuster (1959): Sampled at 1:52, adding another layer of absurdity.

-- “The Plan” by The Osmonds (1973): Sampled “Let Me In” from 0:06 and throughout, creating a surreal atmosphere.
+- “The Plan” by The Osmonds (1973): Sampled “Let Me In” from 0:06 and throughout — the unlikely musical engine driving the whole thing forward.

 Track 10: “Etoh”